arpitgoyal-nickelfox/PaginationUIManager/README.md

 > `$ sudo gem install cocoapods`

-If you wish to integrate PaginationUIManager in your project, the make following changes in your `Podfile`:
+If you wish to integrate PaginationUIManager in your project, then make following changes in your `Podfile`:

     source 'https://github.com/Nickelfox/PaginationUIManager.git'
     platform :ios, '9.0'